 Soon after we found ourselves in a studio in San Francisco filming with the man himself, Hal Harvey.
 Hal did a great job communicating big, abstract policy notions by way of simple, relatable anecdotes and stories.
 ‘Here’s how it’s worked before.’
 ‘These people have done it.’
 ‘The goals can be achieved because they’ve already have been achieved here, here and here.’
 Inspiring stuff.
 For example, in the zero-carbon transportation video, Hal showed how President Ford laid the groundwork for a carbon-free transportation sector but then made one mistake, which is why we aren’t all driving electric vehicles today.

 I hope you’ll watch all six videos featuring Hal Harvey.
-The first four are already out, and we’ll be releasing more in the coming weeks.
 He provides one new prospective after another, and they give me the feeling that just maybe this climate nightmare can be fixed.

 Or at least a big part of it.